 To alleviate some of the overhead and hassles of poor patch management, here are a few strategies and best practices to incorporate into your procedures:

-The SysAdmin, Audit, Network, and Security (SANS) organization lays out best practices for patch management.
-These best practices give administrators guidance on how to implement a corporate policy that documents, audits, and assesses risk across the organization to determine when and how patches should be deployed.
+The SysAdmin, Audit, Network, and Security (SANS) organization is a good source for best practices for patch management.
+SANS best practice guidelines give administrators a roadmap on how to implement a corporate policy that documents, audits, and assesses risk across the organization to determine when and how patches should be deployed.
 The eight SANS best practice recommendations are:

 Related read: Enabling Compliance with Faster Patch Management